Engineering Intelligence Tools | EI Tools Comparison

 Delivery Progress

-Delivery Progress is all about the status and progress of currently ongoing Engineering work.
-This data is primarily captured in issue trackers and source control tools.
+Delivery Progress is all about the status and progress of currently ongoing Engineering work, using data mainly from issue trackers and version control systems.

-We grade EI tools on Delivery Progress based on how well they can use such data to answer questions like:
+We grade EI tools on Delivery Progress on their ability to answer questions like: How’s your team doing with current projects?
+Are releases on track?

 Execution Quality